DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2025-05-22-find-a-candidate-provider-launch.md

 ---
 title: Find a candidate
-description: Helping training providers recruit candidates to their courses.
+description: Helping training providers recruit candidates to their courses
 date: 2025-05-22
 tags:
   - find a candidate